Google Analytics 4: What You Need to Know

 When do I need to switch to GA4?

 To ensure that there is plenty of time for organizations and marketers to adopt this new platform, Google will stop recording website hits in the Universal Analytics properties starting on July 1, 2023, and Universal Analytics 360 will stop processing new data as of October 1, 2023.
 Previously processed data will be stored for at least six months after the deprecation dates.
-While this may seem like a great deal of time to adopt the GA4 property, it is recommended to set up and optimize your GA4 properties at least 6 months to 1 year ahead of this date to start gathering website data so as to cause the least amount of interruptions to your reporting next year.
+While this may seem like a great deal of time to adopt the GA4 property, it is recommended to set up and optimize your GA4 properties at least 6 months to 1 year ahead of this date to start gathering website data to cause the least amount of interruptions to your reporting next year.

 Is it easy to switch, or are there other considerations?